Why the Biopsychosocial Model Matters in Ketamine Therapy

 When all three are in place, the brain doesn’t just change.
 The person does.

-How Limitless Delivers Biopsychosocial Support
+How Limitless App Delivers Biopsychosocial Support

 Limitless was built around this model from day one.
 Our tools are designed to engage: